sallu-786/Go2_Isaac_ros2/README.md

 ## Update:
-- Isaac-Sim 5.0.0 and IsaacLab 2.2.0 support ```Python 3.11```.
-However, Ubuntu 22.04 with ROS Humble uses ```Python 3.10```, and Ubuntu 24.04 with ROS2 Jazzy is ```Python 3.12``` based.
-This leads to rclpy errors. [read bug report](https://github.com/isaac-sim/IsaacLab/issues/3129)
+- Isaac-Sim 6.0.0 and IsaacLab 3.0.0-beta2 support coming very soon.
+Please note it will require Ubuntu 24.04 with ROS2 Jazzy in ```Python 3.12```.

-- Spot has also been added to the repository.
-You can now use both Spot and Go2 with full features
-- ros-mcp-server has been updated for easier integration with any type of robot.  ( **Note:** my implementation is different from source repository.
-For details check [acknowledgment](#6-acknowledgement)
-- further updates in ros-mcp-server that includes a web portal making it super easy to go through ros topics and services with Graph based visualization for details check [MCP LLM and Web Portal Usage](#5-mcp-llm-and-web-portal-usage)

 ---

 ## Table of Contents